-(a) Frommany introduced a performance share plan (hereinafter the "Plan") for the members of the board of directors (excluding outside directors) and executive officers (collectively, "Directors, etc.")for the aim of raising medium and long term performance and enhancing the value of the company.
+(2) Performance Share Plan The Company introduced a performance share plan (hereinafter the "Plan") for the members of the board of directors (excluding outside directors) and executive officers (collectively, "Directors, etc.")for the aim of raising medium and long term performance and enhancing the value of the company.
 The Company has introduced the Plan using a structure called a Board Incentive Plan (hereinafter "BIP Trust").
 A BIP Trust is designed as an executive incentive plan based on the performance share plans and restricted stock plans in the U.S. The Company's shares that are acquired through the BIP Trust and amount equivalent to the converted value of such shares will be vested or paid to directors, etc. depending on the level of achievement of performance targets.

-(3) Share-based Payment Expenses Share-based Payment Expense for the fiscal year ended December 31, 2023 and 2022 were ¥102 million (U.S.\$724 thousand) and ¥172 million , respectively.
+(3) Share-based Payment Expenses

+Share-based Payment Expense for the fiscal year ended December 31, 2024 and 2023 were ¥226 million (U.S.\$1,428 thousand) and ¥102 million , respectively.
 These are recognized in the consolidated statements of profit or loss as selling general and administrative expenses.